ponmudimr/C_PROGRAMING/README.md

 # C Programming

-A collection of C programs written while learning and practicing C.
+A collection of C programs written w.   hile learning and practicing C.

 ## Programs